StarFilledSky/Velo-scripts/README.md

-## this is a my collection of QOL velo mod scripts for speedrunners
+## This is my collection of scripts for Velo mod for Speedrunners

+> [!IMPORTANT]
-i would always highly recommend vetting any scripts for velo before you use them. there's no sandboxing and scripts can easily access beyond the game.
+> I would always highly recommend vetting any scripts for velo before you use them.
+> They aren't isolated and the possibility of a script executing malicous code does exist.

-## adding to your game
+## Adding to your game
-drop scripts into the Speedrunners/Velo/scripts folder
+Drop scripts into the Speedrunners/Velo/scripts folder

-## running velo scripts:
+## Running velo scripts:
-taken from velo documentation
+Taken from velo documentation

 >You can open up the console by pressing CTRL+Z. In order to change this hotkey, press F1 and change it under "Console" -> "enabled".
 Having opened up the console, you can now start typing commands by pressing ENTER and execute them by pressing ENTER again.
 Type `help` to get a list of commands and `helpAll` to get a complete list of all commands, which includes a lot of more niche commands only useful for Lua scripts.
 Command names are not case-sensitive, so `helpall` would work, too.

-to run scripts you've added to the script folder just type the name without .lua at the end dstart for example
+To run scripts you've added to the script folder just type the name without .lua at the end dstart for example

-## stopping velo scripts
+## Stopping velo scripts
-taken from velo documentation
+Taken from velo documentation

 >You can stop a script using the `stop [name]` command and restart it using `restart [name]`, which will pass the same initial parameters to the script again.
 Furthermore, you can call `exit()` inside a script to stop it (do not use `stop` on itself!).
 Note that `exit()` will not immediately exit the script but only on the next update.
 You may imagine it being more of a "request stop" function.
 You can get a list of all currently running scripts via `listRunning`.

-## script descriptions
+## Scripts

+### cg.lua
+Uses `clearcghosts` on player reset(reset button or lap completion) to keep ghosts from appearing.

+### fastload.lua
+Skips the countdown when entering a stage solo, I'd recommend adding it to the onStart for convenience.

+### timed_msg.lua
+Shows a message in the top right for a specified amount of time.
+Trigger it from a script by using:
+``run("timed_msg", 5, "This is my amazing message")``

 ### dstart
 offers ways to reset a solo run with delays